 Click Manual

-Fill in the details (see "Filling Out the Product Form" below)
+Fill in the details (see "Filling Out the Add Item Form" below)

 💡 Tip: To record a donation, add the item first, then go to Dispose Of → Donate to mark it as donated.